 I can safely assume that you’re reading this article because you have concerns about your child’s speech development.
 Take a deep breath, dry your tears, and have fun with these activities!

 The MOST important thing, however, is that you listen.
 Your child may be saying more than you think!

-And there is NO NEED to talk incessantly to your child, as some websites claim!
+And there is NO NEED to talk incessantly to your child, as many social media moms will claim!
 Letting them develop confidence and concentration through independent play is absolutely vital.